caustee/hugo/content/post/2024-06-04-How-to-automate-testing-webapps.md

 This collection comes with some requirements on the proxmox server: `proxmoxer` and `requests` which were installed manually on proxmox server using pip.

-Created a playbook to deploy a container on Proxmox host:
+Created a playbook to deploy and start a container on Proxmox host:

 ```
 (ansible) costin@hp:~/ansible/proxmox$ cat play-container.yml